eduardor626/AVR_Projects/README.md

 Timber Man is a game where you play as a Lumber Jack quickly chopping away at a tree.
 You are able to chop a piece of a huge tree trunk by either pressing the Right or Left buttons.
-At each chop , the tree trunk gets cut bringing down branches with it.
+At each chop ,the tree trunk gets cut, bringing down branches with it.

-The Task:
+### The Task:

 To cut as many pieces of the trunk without colliding with branches.
-You must do this within a maximum 250ms time interval within each button press (chop).
+You must do so within a maximum 250ms time interval within each button press (chop).
 Failure to do so will result in a stop clock timer being decremented.
 The stopclock starts at 10 but if it decrements to 0, the game is ended.
 If Timber Man collides with a branch, he dies.

 Try to get a chopping high score!
 Good Luck!

 # Parts Used